Dana College: Closure

 The institution faced significant financial challenges in the 2000s.
-Dana College reported that its deficit rose from $7,170,000 USD in 2005 to more than $12,550,000 USD in 2009.
+Dana College reported that its deficit rose from US$7,170,000 in 2005 to more than US$12,550,000 in 2009.
 The Dana College Board of Regents attempted to convince major donors to make contributions to the college.
 Yet Dana College was unable to attract the donations to erase the deficit and fund on-going operations.

 In 2010, a private equity company announced its intent to purchase Dana College.
 The sale would have caused Dana to lose its not-for-profit status and would turn Dana into a for-profit college.
 However, the accreditation committee refused to transfer the accreditation to the new owners, causing Dana to close.

 Midland University of Fremont, Nebraska, allowed all former Dana College students to transfer all Dana college credits, honored all Dana academic, athletic and need-based scholarships and grants, and waived enrollment deposits for Dana students.
 Of the roughly 600 Dana students, approximately 275 enrolled at Midland in the fall of 2010.